rieckpil/progmot/content/post/writing-a-book-remotely.md

 This helped us keep an overview of what is currently in progress and what still needs to be done.

+What personally worked for me was taking the first hour every morning to work on this project.

+Commit to some deadlines to keep the focus.

+### Reach Out for Advertisement

 AWS sponsored us some gift vouchers so that we could run the infrastructure (almost) for free.
 We could even sponsor a two-part article on the AWS Open Source blog to gain some traction for our project.

+Some small donations to keep our infrastructure up and running.

 After the book was published, we even got a great donation from AWS for our project via GitHub.

+Start talking on podcasts, conferences, tweet about it.

+### Use Simple Tools

 Keep it simple, shared logins for the tools.

 For our landing page we purchased a bootstrap HTML theme for some bucks and adjusted it to our needs.
 During the inception phase of the project and while the eBook was not at 100, we primarily used the landing page to attract potential readers.
 Our landing page had (and still has) a newsletter subscription form to keep potential readers around.

 Used tools:
+- Gramarly for basic proofeading typos

-Writing the eBook in their editor of choice.
+- Writing the eBook in their editor of choice.
 I personally used IntelliJ IDEA most of the time.
 I tweaked the editor setting to wrap the lines so that I can write more naturally without having to horizontally scroll endlessly or buy a curved monitor.

 GitHub's suggestion feature for the PR.
 Show example.
 The collaboration makes fun.
 Immediate feedback and now need to send Word files via email and use the comment functionality of Word.